 You want to use a lot of water here to 1) remove the detergent and 2) remove any dirt, sunscreen, chlorine, or salt with it.

 You should rinse the bathing suit under running water until the water is clear and no obvious suds are left in the swim suit.
 Rinsing for 1-2 minutes under running water should be sufficient.

 Now squeeze the extra water from the bathing suit.
 Do not wring it like you would a dish cloth.
 That causes undue wear and tear.
 Let the suit drip dry while hanging in the shower or the laundry room.

-2) Wash your Bathing Suit on the Gentle Cycle
+Wash your Bathing Suit in the Washing Machine

 - Never ever dry your bathing suit in the dryer.
 It is a sure-fire way to make it look old before its time.
 It will ruin the elastic and can often make it lose its shape.
 In just a couple of runs through the dryer it will not fit the same.

 - Don’t use bleach, Oxi Clean (or similar) or other stain-removal products.
 They can cause discoloration.